nightmode/feri/docs/advanced/unique-file-types.md

 Feri thinks you should be able to look through your source folder and with a bit of imagination, know exactly what your destination folder will look like.
 One of the ways Feri does this is by supporting concatenate files that use `.concat` as their file extension.

-A concatenate file is simply a list of file path strings and/or globs that point to other files.
+A concatenate file is a list of file path strings and/or globs that point to other files.
 For example, if you had a directory structure like:

 ```
 /dest